anshulchaturvedi5/anshulchaturvedi5/README.md

 Thrilled to have you here!

-🌟 I’m an enthusiastic Software Developer (SDE) currently in my pre-final year of B.Tech in Computer Science and Engineering.
+🌟 I’m an enthusiastic aspiring Software Developer (SDE) currently in my pre-final year of B.Tech in Computer Science and Engineering.
 Grateful for the learning journey so far and excited about the future opportunities in software development.

 🖥️ My project experience includes working with a tech stack comprising Android Development in Flutter using Dart , React JS , Firebase , MongoDb.
 These projects have sharpened my skills in building both web and mobile applications that are efficient and user-centric.